 Is this your first time bringing travel strollers on a plane?
 Don’t worry – it is not overly complicated.
 There are a few simple steps you will need to complete, though.

-- Check the stroller at the gate.
+• Gate-check the stroller (if applicable).
 Is your stroller too big to fit in the overhead bin?
-If it’s too large, you will want to check it in at the gate.
+If it’s too large, you will want to gate-check it.
+You will gate-check it with the rest of your items.

-- Or stow it in the overhead compartments.
+• Or stow it in the overhead compartment.
 If your stroller is small enough to fit in the overhead bin, you will carry it onto the plane and place it inside the overhead compartment.

-- Pick up your stroller at baggage claim.
-If your stroller did not fit in the overhead bin, you will pick it up with the rest of your luggage at baggage claim.
-If it’s extra-large, such as one of those huge double travel strollers, it may be with the XL baggage.
+• Pick up your stroller at baggage claim.
+If your stroller does not fit in the overhead bin, you will pick it up with the rest of your luggage at baggage claim.
+If it’s extra-large, such as one of those huge double-travel strollers, it may be with the XL baggage.

 Note: The best way to know the airline’s rules and regulations is to double-check the website or call for assistance.
 Not every airline is the same, and you don’t want to walk in blindly.
 So, understand the specifics before you stroll to the airline with your travel stroller in tow.